 Scientific name: Acanthopagrus Spp. and Rhabdosargus sarba.
+Minimum legal size: 28 cm.
 Maximum legal size: 38 cm (maximum size applies to black bream in Gippsland Lakes and tributaries only.
 The Gippsland Lakes does not include Lake Tyers.
 Bag limit: a combined limit of 10 for one or more species.
 Note: Bream can't be filleted in or on Victorian waters.
 It must kept in whole or carcass form until you're away from the water.
-It's okay to fillet your bream on cleaning tables at the boat ramp (see definition of carcass on page 85).
+It's okay to fillet your bream on cleaning tables